BebPrompt/BebPrompt.github.io/README.md

 - Hierarchical organization by artist and category
 - Audio playback with standard HTML5 audio controls
 - Display of text descriptions for each audio file
+- Dark mode UI for comfortable viewing
-- Download functionality for audio files
+- Collapsible sidebar for maximizing content space
 - Responsive design for desktop and mobile devices

 ## How It Works